nxbyte/Verilog-Projects/README.md

 - [4-16 Decoder](/Project 2 – Combinational Logic/dec_4_to_16): This 4-to-16 decoder takes one 4-bit input and outputs a 16-bit representation of the input.
 This module uses the concept of one-hot decoding where each output would have one output that would correspond to the input.
 An application for this decoder would be to convert a 4-bit binary value to its hexadecimal representation.
 To verify this module, the binary bits of the input is converted into their decimal representation and compared to the output’s decimal representation to see if they match.

-- [Priority Encoder](/Project 2 – Combinational Logic/priority_encoder): This priority encoder takes one 4-bit input and outputs the binary representation of the index of the active input bit with the highest priority.
+- [Priority Encoder](/Project 2 – Combinational Logic/priority_encoder): This priority encoder takes one 4-bit input and then outputs the binary representation of the index of the active input bit with the highest priority.
 Also, the module will indicate if the output generated is valid by toggling the valid bit, VLD.
 This solves the issue of having two inputs active at the same time by having the input of the highest priority take precedence.

-- [4-1 Multiplexer](/Project 2 – Combinational Logic/mux_four_to_one): This 4-1 multiplexer takes an input of four bits and another input of 2-bits and outputs the selected input.
+- [4-1 Multiplexer](/Project 2 – Combinational Logic/mux_four_to_one): This 4-1 multiplexer takes an input of four bits and another input of 2-bits and outputs based on the selected input.
 In this module, the two bits are the select bits that would select which one the inputs should be designated as the output.

 - [Traffic Light Controller](/Project 3 – Traffic Light Controller): The aim of this project is to design a digital controller to control traffic at an intersection of a busy main street (North-South) and an occasionally used side street (East-West).

-## Fall 2016

-Coming Soon...

 ## License